MatthewReid854/reliability/docs/Stress-Strength interference.rst

 -   strength - a probability distribution from the Distributions module
 -   show_distribution_plot - True/False (default is True)
 -   print_results - True/False (default is True)
 -   warn - a warning will be issued if both stress and strength are Normal as you should use stress_strength_normal.
-You can supress this using warn=False
+A warning will also be issued if stress.mean > strength.mean to alert the user they may have assigned the stress and strength distributions in reverse.
+You can supress all warnings using warn=False

 Outputs: